jymcheong/SysmonResources/6. Sample Data/stage 2 (Get In)/2. run payloads/README.md

 ## Deliver -> Run

 As such it makes more sense to de-couple the delivery mechanisms & payload types because there are different treatments/migitations.
-For instance, we can apply **C**ontent **D**isarming & **R**econstruction for Type 3 (non-EXE/Scripts), Since we can't CDR on installers & system scripts, for larger organisations where there are proper channels for software deployments, we can then use controls that are better at detecting bad programs & scripts than try to expect a silver bullet to solve everything.
+For instance, we can apply [**C**ontent **D**isarm & **R**econstruction](https://en.wikipedia.org/wiki/Content_Disarm_%26_Reconstruction) for Type 3 (non-EXE/Scripts), Since we can't CDR on installers & system scripts, for larger organisations where there are proper channels for software deployments, we can then use controls that are better at detecting bad programs & scripts than try to expect a silver bullet to solve everything.

 ## Abuse of Features != Exploitation of Bugs but both leads to Code-Execution